Louis Attard Bowen Therapist

 Carpal Tunnel Syndrome can be common in women who are pregnant or going through menopause because they tend to have fluid retention that can cause a narrowing of the carpal tunnel.
 Often the condition resolves on it's own once the pregnancy is over.

-When to Seek Treatment for Carpal Tunnel?
+When to Seek Help for Carpal Tunnel?

 4 Comments